Canine Hip Dysplasia and The Story of Cody

 Cody is the light of my life.
 He is my best friend and I love him very dearly.
 Shadow and Cody

 are two of the greatest dogs I have ever known or will know.
-I am thankful to have them in
+I am thankful to have them in my life.

-my life.
 But, each day I live with the reality that it is my fault that they were dysplastic.
-I
+I didn't do all I could

-didn't do all I could to prevent this from happening.
-Having a litter just because I wanted
+to prevent this from happening.
+Having a litter just because I wanted something out of my dog

-something out of my dog was NOT a good reason to breed.
-Foregoing further study because I
+was NOT a good reason to breed.
+Foregoing further study because I wanted to breed 'my' dog,

-wanted to breed 'my' dog, ignoring the lack of clearances in his pedigree because I 'thought' he
+ignoring the lack of clearances in his pedigree because I 'thought' he was not dysplastic, not

-was not dysplastic, not learning more about breeding because I 'thought' I knew enough...All of
+learning more about breeding because I 'thought' I knew enough...All of these things were selfish

-these things were selfish acts that caused at least some of the puppies I brought into the
+acts that caused at least some of the puppies I brought into the world to have to endure a life of

-world to have to endure a life of pain.
-I have vowed to do my best to never allow this to
+pain.
+I have vowed to do my best to never allow this to happen again.
+I understand that CHD and

-happen again.
-I understand that CHD and some other problems cannot, at this time, be 100%
+some other problems cannot, at this time, be 100% prevented, but I can certainly make

-prevented, but I can certainly make breeding decisions based on facts, clearances, research of
+breeding decisions based on facts, clearances, research of pedigrees, information about

-pedigrees, information about siblings and other relatives and knowledge rather than ignorance
+siblings and other relatives and knowledge rather than ignorance and hiding my head in the

 And, now that you have read this, can you?

 If you are interested in getting a pet, do your homework-THOROUGHLY!
-Buy from a
+Buy from a responsible

-that what they were doing only ends up hurting their breed, maybe they would decide not to
+were doing only ends up hurting their breed, maybe they would decide not to breed or begin the

-breed or begin the research and full time job of learning how to breed responsibly.
-Then again,
+research and full time job of learning how to breed responsibly.
+Then again, we know that some

-we know that some would not.
-Many people get into breeding after that first litter from Fluffy
+would not.
+Many people get into breeding after that first litter from Fluffy and even when

-and even when confronted with genetic issues, they refuse to acknowledge the problem.
+confronted with genetic issues, they refuse to acknowledge the problem.

 If you are truly interested in breeding, please do it right.
-After reading this and other
+After reading this and other information

-things happen that are out of our control.
+happen that are out of our control.
 We all have to understand that.
 But we also have to

 understand that there are things that we can do to help prevent a lot of problems and to do

-nothing to prevent them ends up hurting the breed, the individual dogs and breaking the
+nothing to prevent them ends up hurting the breed, the individual dogs and breaking the hearts

-hearts of owners.
+of owners.

 If you are interested in breeding for money or just to produce pets, then you are really only

-helping to supply the surplus dogs of our nation, the 5-10 million that are killed in shelters
+helping to supply the surplus dogs of our nation, the 5-10 million that are killed in shelters across

-pet puppies, screen owners extensively to try to assure permanent placement, promise to take
+owners extensively to try to assure permanent placement, promise to take back any dog I

-back any dog I breed, at any age, if the owners can't keep it, microchip all of my puppies
+breed, at any age, if the owners can't keep it, microchip all of my puppies before they leave so

-before they leave so that they are always identified if they end up in a shelter, am available to
+that they are always identified if they end up in a shelter, am available to owners and keep in

-owners and keep in touch with them so that they always have access to my help, provide a
+touch with them so that they always have access to my help, provide a healthy, well adjusted

-healthy, well adjusted start for pups before they go home, do health clearances on breeding
+start for pups before they go home, do health clearances on breeding stock to try to prevent

-stock to try to prevent owners from being burdened with expensive and heartbreaking genetic
+owners from being burdened with expensive and heartbreaking genetic diseases, breed for

-diseases, breed for proper temperament and sell breeding stock only to others who do much
+proper temperament and sell breeding stock only to others who do much the same things that I

-the same things that I do-...Because of these things, I know I am doing what I can to prevent
+do-...Because of these things, I know I am doing what I can to prevent my puppies from

-my puppies from becoming a part of the problem.
+becoming a part of the problem.

 If you can do the same, then I welcome you to the world of responsible dog breeding.